muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 Note that in order to keep the grammar simpler or more predictable, each **Fraction** component {N,D,R,E} must have its numeric base specified individually, and so any component without a {`0b`,`0o`,`0x`} prefix will be interpreted as base 10.
-This keeps behavior consistent with a parser that sees a **Fraction** literal but interprets it as multiple **Integer** literals separated by symbolic infix operators, evaluation order aside.
+This keeps behaviour consistent with a parser that sees a **Fraction** literal but interprets it as multiple **Integer** literals separated by symbolic infix operators, evaluation order aside.
 Also per normal expectations, literals in the format `X.X` only specify the